 Managing Wedelia Plants

 In some states, it is classified as an invasive species.
 Check with your local extension office before planting.
 Even if it’s not an invasive species where you live, be very wary of planting this aggressive groundcover.
-If you do decide to plant, keep it in check by providing it only minimal water and fertilizer.
+If you do decide to plant, keep it in check by providing it with only minimal water and fertilizer.
 With ample amounts of either, it will truly take off and overwhelm you.